John J. Gibbons National Criminal Procedure Moot Court Competition

-The John J. Gibbons Criminal Procedure Moot Court Competition, now in its 20th year, focuses on timely issues of criminal procedure and criminal law.
+The John J. Gibbons Criminal Procedure Moot Court Competition, now in its 22nd year, focuses on timely issues of criminal procedure and criminal law.
 Held at the Law School in the heart of Newark, New Jersey, forty teams from around the country compete annually.
-Past winners of the competition include New York University School of Law (2012); William and Mary Law School (2011); Loyola University of Chicago (2010); Albany Law School (2009); Texas Wesleyan (2008); Boston College (2007/2006); Georgia State University School of Law (2005); American University-Washington College of Law (2004); New York Law School (2003); New York University School of Law (2002) and George Mason School of Law (2001).
+Past winners of the competition include University of Miami School of Law (2014); New York University School of Law (2013 & 2012); William and Mary Law School (2011); Loyola University of Chicago (2010); Albany Law School (2009); Texas Wesleyan (2008); Boston College (2007/2006); Georgia State University School of Law (2005); American University-Washington College of Law (2004); New York Law School (2003); New York University School of Law (2002) and George Mason School of Law (2001).

 Each team may be comprised of two or three students.
 Each team will write one brief, representing the party of its choice.
 Each team will argue both sides during oral argument.
-The problem will be distributed to all participants by Monday, February 4, 2013.
-The briefs must be RECEIVED via email on Monday, March 4, 2013.
-The measuring brief must be RECEIVED at the law school by Wednesday, March 6, 2013.
+The problem will be distributed to all participants by Friday, February 6, 2015.
+The briefs must be RECEIVED via email on Monday, March 2, 2015.
+Teams are permitted to begin oral argument practice prior to their brief submission.

 The preliminary competition consists of two rounds.
-The competition banquet is held on Friday evening, at which time the octofinalists will be announced as well as brief and preliminary oralist awards.
-The octofinal, quarterfinal, semifinal and final rounds are held on Saturday morning and afternoon at the law school.
+The competition banquet is held on Friday evening, at which time the advancing teams will be announced as well as brief and preliminary round oralist awards.
+The elimination rounds are held on Saturday morning and afternoon at the law school.
 An awards ceremony will follow the final round.
-Awards are given to the first and second place teams, semifinalists, best briefs for each party, best oralist in the preliminary rounds, and best oralist in the final round.
+Awards are given at that time to the first and second place team, semifinalists, and best oralist in the final round.

 Please address all correspondence/monies to: Professor Jodi Anne Hudson Director, Interscholastic Moot Court Board The Gibbons Competition Seton Hall University School of Law One Newark Center Newark, NJ 07102-5210